browserengineering/book/book/styles.md

 - added support for both `style` attributes and `link`ed CSS files;
 - implemented cascading and inheritance;
 - refactored `BlockLayout` to move the font properties to CSS;
-- and moved most tag-specific reasoning to a browser style sheet.
+- moved most tag-specific reasoning to a browser style sheet.

 Our styling engine is also relatively easy to extend with properties and selectors.